testing-library/pptr-testing-library/README.md

 - `waitForElement` method is not exposed.
 Puppeteer has its own set of wait utilities that somewhat conflict with the style used in `dom-testing-library`.
 See [#3](https://github.com/patrickhulce/pptr-testing-library/issues/3).
 - `fireEvent` method is not exposed, use puppeteer's built-ins instead.
-- Query methods rely on the context and don't support destructuring.
-See [#4](https://github.com/patrickhulce/pptr-testing-library/issues/4).
 - `expect` assertion extensions are not available.

 ## Special Thanks